Care, Cleaning and Maintenance of Waxed Wooden Floors

 • Scotch Brit is ideal for use on oak floors instead of steel wool.

 • Occasionally freshen up the floor surface – and/or hard worn areas independently – by applying a thin coat of OS color liquid wax cleaner which can be polished when dry.

 • Wood floors are very sensitive to their surrounding climate.
 Seasonal cracking is a common occurrence.
 They expand in humid conditions and contract when the air becomes dry, usually due to heating.
 Using a humidifier or dehumidifier in conjunction with heating/cooling system is recommended, to maintain a constant 30-50% humidity level.
 This will minimise shrinkage and cracking.

 • Never place plants directly on a wood floor even if they are in a waterproof saucer.
 Always use trivets or short stands under the pot and saucer so that air can circulate underneath.
 This will prevent condensation on the saucer from damaging a wood floor.
 It will also be easier to see if the plant is over watered or if water has spilled onto the floor.

 • Many people are shocked when an area rug is moved and there is an outline of the rug on the floor.
 Luckily there is no need to panic.
 If you remove the rug completely, the colour will blend eventually but it will take a while.
 So be patient!
 This happens because the sunlight hits one part of the uncovered floor and does not reach the area of floor underneath the rug.
 This discolouration can be avoided by moving the rug often or by using a finish with a UV block when it is time to refinish.

 • A deep scratch or gouge is not always as easy to repair.
 We recommend consulting a professional when the damage exposes the bare wood.

 To find out more about our complete and comprehensive selection of solid wood call us now.
-To arrange an appointment contact area service numbers or fill out the form to send us a message.
+To arrange an appointment call London 0207 125 0009, Berkshire 0118 329 0071 or click here and fill out the form to send us a message.